LibCrowds/old-docs/technical.md

 ## Email

-[Mailgun](https://www.mailgun.com/) is used to forward all incoming emails to the server to **crowdsourcing@bl.uk**.
+[Mailgun](https://www.mailgun.com/) is used to forward all incoming emails to crowdsourcing@bl.uk.
 This email address also receives any PyBossa error logs, as well as updates from various external services (Digital Ocean, Twitter etc.).